kenpyfin/Reading_Pal/pdr.md

   - The processing service extracts images from the PDF and saves them.
   - The processed Markdown content is saved **to a file** by the PDF service.
   - Once processing is finished and the status updates to 'completed', the book title becomes a clickable link, allowing the user to navigate to the reading view.
-  - The **path to the processed Markdown file** and the paths to the extracted images are communicated **asynchronously** (via status checks) to the backend upon completion.
+  - The **filename** of the processed Markdown file and the **filenames** of the extracted images are communicated **asynchronously** (via status checks) to the backend upon completion.
-  - **The backend stores these paths in the database upon processing completion.**
+  - **The backend stores these filenames in the database upon processing completion.**
-  - **The backend reads the Markdown content from the file system using the stored path when needed for the reading view.**
+  - **The backend reads the Markdown content from the file system using the stored filename and a configured base path (via volume mounts) when needed for the reading view.**
-  - **The backend serves the extracted images statically.**
+  - **The application serves the extracted images statically.**
 - LLM-Powered Reading Assistance:
   - Integrated with LLM services to provide real-time insights, summaries, and interpretations of the book content.
   - Users can ask questions or request specific analyses of the text using natural language prompts.
-  - **The backend provides context to the LLM by reading relevant sections from the Markdown file.**
+  - **The backend provides context to the LLM by reading relevant sections from the Markdown file (using the stored filename and a configured base path).**
 - Dual-Pane UI:
   - Book Component: Displays the processed PDF content (Markdown read from file, and Images) in a clean, readable format with options for zooming, searching, and navigating through pages.
   - Note Component: A synchronized pane where users can: